JakaSimonic/ForceFeedback-core-library/README.md

 -on GET_REPORT report id 2 use FfbOnPIDStatus

--to get actuator force you need to call FfbGetFeedbackValue
+-to get force for the actuator call FfbGetFeedbackValue.
+It ranges +/-255

 -provide lib for sine and cosine functions in ffb_math.c